wasjabloch/relMT/docs/how-to/setup.md

 :end-at: reference_mt_file
 ```

-The files obey a simple, whitespace-seperated text file format.
+The files obey a simple, whitespace-separated text file format.
 For details,
 see:

 * [Station file](#station-file)